bmadden-arch/bmadden-arch.github.io/_posts/2024-01-26-Amazon-Connect-SMS.md

 ![_config.yml]({{ site.baseurl }}/images/blog/Amazon-Connect-SMS/BlogImage14.png)

 * Final step is to associate the phone number with the call flow.
-In Amazon Connect go to Channels, Phone numbers and associate the number to the call flow created in Step 1.
+In Amazon Connect go to Channels, Phone numbers and associate the number to the call flow created above.

 ![_config.yml]({{ site.baseurl }}/images/blog/Amazon-Connect-SMS/BlogImage15.png)